She Creature: Release

+Released in the United States on October 4, 2001.

 Home media

 The film was released on DVD by Columbia Tristar both on January 1, and April 2, 2002.
 It was released by Lions Gate on April 18, 2006, as a part of a double-feature with another film in the series, The Day the World Ended.
 On June 1, 2010, it was released by Sony Pictures as a two-disk double-feature with Candy Stripers.
 Mill Creek released the film on February 25, 2014 and on June 7, 2016, as a part of two multi-feature movie packs.

 Reception

 Critical reception

 On review aggregator website Rotten Tomatoes the film has a score of 38% based on reviews from 8 critics, with an average rating of 4.7/10.

 She Creature has received mixed reviews.
 Maitland McDonagh from TV Guide awarded the film 3/5 stars, calling it "surprisingly imaginative", commending the film's performances, creature design, and claustrophobic setting.
 Arrow in the Head gave the film a score of 7/10, opining that "The many astounding performances also contributed to make the fantastic premise even more engrossing...
 Add to that some solid special effects courtesy of Stan Winston Studios, gorgeous cinematography, a couple of intense scares, stylish directing and you get a very strong horror offering."
 David Nusair from ReelFilm Reviews awarded the film 1.5 out of 4 stars, calling it "cheesy".
 Nusair criticized the film's first hour as being "limp", writing, "all we really want out of this movie is a bad-ass mermaid killin' lots of folks.
 But we don't get that until the final 15 minutes."